giovannellilab/Geomosaic/docs/source/index.md

 <br>

-Welcome to the documentation of our flexible **a flexible bioinformatics platform** integrating complementary metagenomic analyses from sequencing reads to genomes.
+Welcome to the documentation of **Geomosaic**, a flexible and extensible bioinformatics platform integrating complementary metagenomic analyses from sequencing reads to genomes.

-It has been designed to be user friendly and higly customizable, with no bioinformatic expertise required.

-Moreover, it has been developed to be easy to integrate with new modules and packages.
-See our section of [Contributes](contributes/index).
+Geomosaic integrates **read-based, assembly-based, and genome-resolved analyses** within a single modular workflow.
+These complementary analytical streams provide different views of the same metagenomic dataset, from broad community-level profiling to increasingly resolved genomic and functional context.

+Geomosaic is designed to lower the technical barrier to metagenomic analysis while retaining the flexibility required by experienced users.
+Automated workflow generation, ready-to-run execution scripts, modular analyses, and multiple entry points allow users to build and run complex metagenomic workflows without manually integrating individual software packages.
+More advanced users can modify parameters, execute individual modules, select alternative tools, or extend the platform with new modules and packages.

+Geomosaic is designed for scalable execution on High-Performance Computing (HPC) systems using SLURM or GNU Parallel, while its modular architecture allows workflows to be tailored to different datasets and research questions.

+If you want to know more about the philosophy behind Geomosaic, the different analytical streams, and what the platform can do for you, start with the [Introduction](introduction).
+If you want to get started immediately, jump directly to the [Installation](installation) instructions and then follow the [Tutorial](walkthrough/tutorial).

+Already completed a Geomosaic analysis and ready to explore your results?
+Check out the [Geomosaic Cookbook](cookbook) and its companion GitHub repository for reproducible Jupyter notebooks and scripts for downstream analysis, visualization, and publication-ready figures.

+Interested in extending Geomosaic?
+See the [Contributing to Geomosaic](contributes/index) section.

 <!-- [Contributes](contributes/) -->